parisepigenetics/bibs/_training/cluster_training_2602.md

 Then go to one of your projects and create a folder named `250324_training`.
 This is where you will do all the exercices.
 If you don't have a project, you can create a folder named `YourName` in the `training` folder and work there.

-# Optional: use a file explorer

-Using the file manager from GNOME, you can navigate easily on iPOP-UP file server.
-- Open the file manager `Fichiers`.
-- Click on `Autres emplacements` on the side bar.
-- In the bar `Connexion à un serveur`, type `sftp://ipop-up.rpbs.univ-paris-diderot.fr/` and press the enter key.
-- Enter your login and password.

-This way, you can modify your files directly using any local **text editor**.

-<span>{% include icon.liquid id='exclamation-triangle' %} <b>Be careful</b></span><br> Never use word processor (like Microsoft Word or LibreOffice Writer) to modify your code and never copy/past code to/from those softwares.
-Use **only text editors** and **UTF-8 encoding**.
-{:.ui.warning.message}

-<span>{% include icon.liquid id='lightbulb-outline' %} <b>Tip</b></span><br> For other systems, please see the instructions for [Windows]({{site.baseurl}}/cluster/tips/mounting_win), [Mac]({{site.baseurl}}/cluster/tips/mounting_macos) or [Linux]({{site.baseurl}}/cluster/tips/mounting_linux).
-{:.ui.success.message}

-# Optional: use JupyterHub interface

-In order to make easier the work on the cluster, a Jupyter Hub is implemented.
-This way, you can access the cluster, modify your files, run your scripts, see your results, etc. in a simple web browser.

-- Open a web browser and go to [https://jupyterhub.rpbs.univ-paris-diderot.fr](https://jupyterhub.rpbs.univ-paris-diderot.fr).
-- Enter your login and password and sign in.
-- Select your project, the resources you need (default resources are sufficient unless you want to run calculations within Jupyter Notebooks or RStudio), and press `Start`.

-The launcher allows you to start a Terminal that can be used for the rest of this course.

 # Get information about the cluster